paulroseau/rust-executable-packer/notes/misc.md

 }
 ```

 - Note that the "heap" is just another area in virtual memory.
 It is initialized by `malloc` (for libc application) for the program to make use of this memory such that data written there persists beyond function calls.
-The Kernel is not aware of any heap, this a userland concept.
+The Kernel is not aware of any heap, this is a userland concept.
 In particular if you start an application which does not link to `libc` in `gdb`, you will see that there is no `heap` mapping after `info proc mapping`.

 - Typically `brk` is only used by `malloc` or some memory allocator which handles whether the `program break` needs to be pushed up or if there is some space left from deallocated objects it can reuse instead.
 This is how the "heap" gets grown and shrunk.